santiag02/santiag02.github.io/all_collections/_posts/2022-05-14-disassemble-c-code.md

 The stack is used to store local variables, functions parameters, and the return address.
 Two registers are commonly used, ESP and EBP.
 ESP is the stack pointer and typically contains a memory address that points to the top of stack.
 It's value will change as items are pushed on and popped off the stack.
 The EBP is the base pointer that stays consistent within a given function, so that the program can use it as a placeholder to keep track of the location of a local variable and parameter.
 You will find it always as a base for local variables as [rbp - 4].

 It's possible to read data from the stack without using the push or pop instructions.
-Fo example, the instruction mov eax, ss:[esp] will directly access the top of the stack.
+For example, the instruction mov eax, ss:[esp] will directly access the top of the stack, because the ss is not exactly a register but a stack segment (ss).

 With you find some of these register here, you can get some hits of the use if you remember the meaning of them.
 - CS = Code Segment (used for IP)
 - DS = Data Segment (used for MOV)
 - ES = Destination Segment (used for MOVS, etc.)
 - SS = Stack Segment (used for SP)

 ## Arithmetic Operations